 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of ziprasidone capsules:

 Store ziprasidone capsules at room temperature between 59 and 86 degrees F (15 and 30 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep ziprasidone capsules out of the reach of children and away from pets.

 - If you have any questions about ziprasidone capsules, please talk with your doctor, pharmacist, or other health care provider.

-- Ziprasidone capsules is to be used only by the patient for whom it is prescribed.
+- Ziprasidone capsules are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.